 A list and information about all known hazardous chemicals used by HSOLC employees will be kept in the Hazardous Chemical binder located in the Operations Director office and the designated location at each HS site.
 The list of Hazardous Chemicals will also be posted on the Portal.

-The HC and Operations Director will determine whether a chemical is hazardous by referring to the list on pages 8 and 9 of OSHA’s Hazard Communication Safe Work Practice Guide (440-2034) and by referring to the comprehensive summaries available at www.atsdr.cdc.gov
+The HSC and Operations Director will determine whether a chemical is hazardous by referring to the list on pages 8 and 9 of OSHA’s Hazard Communication Safe Work Practice Guide (440-2034) and by referring to the comprehensive summaries available at www.atsdr.cdc.gov

 HAZARDOUS NON-ROUTINE TASKS